methods2022/team08_project/README.md

 ### Contributions
 Thank you to Adeline Schwartz, Anusha Kumar, Connor Thropp, Lindsey Ross, and Ziyin Li for all contributions.

-Our contributions to the project are outlined below:

 - Adeline Schwartz:
 - Anusha Kumar: `project_counts_table.jl`, `updated_project_counts.csv`, `numdays_boxplots_scatterplots.jl`, `boxplot.png`, and `scatter.png`
 - Connor Thropp: